 The Directors acknowledge their responsibility for ensuring compliance, in all material respects, with the provisions of the Prompt Payments of Accounts Act 1997, the European Communities (Late Payment in Commercial Transactions) Regulations 2002 and the European Communities (Late Payment in Commercial Transactions) Regulations 2012 – 2016 (the “Regulations”).
 Procedures have been implemented to identify the dates upon which invoices fall due for payment and to ensure that payments are made by such dates.
 Such procedures provide reasonable but not absolute assurance against material non-compliance with the Regulations.
 The Directors are satisfied that Bord na Móna plc has complied in all material respects with the relevant requirements of the Regulations in relation to external supplier payments within the EU.
 In 2015, the Government launched the Prompt Payment Code of Conduct and Bord na Móna is a signatory to this code and undertakes to pay suppliers within agreed terms.

-Details of the Group’s principal operating subsidiaries (including overseas branches) and joint ventures are set out in the financial statements.
+Details of the Group’s principal operating subsidiaries (including overseas branches) and partnerships are set out in note 23 of the financial statements in the Annual Report 2019.

-The Board made no political donations during the year (FY17: €nil).
+The Board made no political donations during the year (FY18: €nil).

-In accordance with Section 383(2) of the Companies Act 2014, the auditor KPMG, Chartered Accountants, who were re-appointed in January 2018, will continue in office.
+In accordance with Section 383(2) of ‘the Act’, the auditor KPMG, Chartered Accountants, who were re-appointed in January 2018, will continue in office.